windy32/algts/doc/tutorial/getting-started.rst

     QTDIR environment variable not set!
     Checking for Qt...QTDIR not set and Qt not found at standard locations!

-The message above mostly occurs when you've downloaded and installed a QtSDK without compiling from source.
+The message above mostly occurs when you've downloaded and installed QT without installing from the package management system in your Linux distribution.
 Now execute **configure** again with a QTDIR environment variable so that **$QTDIR/bin/qmake** exists.
 If the QtSDK is installed into a directory named **qt** in user's home directory, the command would be something like (also remember to substitute the appropriate version numbers):

 ::